Ignition interlock device: United States

 First-time DUI convictions result in one year of a mandatory ignition interlock device.
 A second conviction requires the IID be installed for at least five years, and on a third offense or greater, the requirement becomes at least ten years.
 Some convictions of negligent driving or reckless driving can require the convicted person to use an IID for a period of six months or longer.

+Countries who trialed, but have not adopted

+In 2018, 53 systems were trialed on a fleet of buses in Italy.
+No rehabilitation programmes for offenders are in place nor any legislation on Alcohol Interlock programmes have been adopted.

+The UK trialed the device in 2006 and decided not to proceed with wider use.